 The Impact of War

-Bourne defines war as the ultimate act of Statehood, of "a group in its aggressive aspects," which could not exist with the State.
+Bourne defines war as the ultimate act of Statehood, of "a group in its aggressive aspects," which could not exist without the State.
 "War is a function...of States," he writes, "and could not occur except in such a system.

 Bourne argues that war so blurs the lines separate the State from Government and from society that the lines virtually disappear in the minds of most people.
 Filled with emotion, the patriot loses "all sense of the distinction between State, nation and government."(67) Bourne describes the process, "Patriotism becomes the dominant feeling, and produces immediately that intense and hopeless confusion between the relations which the individual bears and should bear towards the society of which he is a part."
 Thus, "Every individual citizen who in peacetimes had no function to perform by which he could imagine himself an expression or living fragment of the State becomes an active amateur agent of the Government in reporting spies and disloyalists, in raising Government funds, or in propagating such measures as are considered necessary by officialdom."(70)